vasconeves/vasconeves.github.io/_posts/2024-04-15-earthquake_tracker.md

 ![](/img/earthquake_tracker/image-46.png)

-### Top 10 Largest Earthquakes Worksheet
+## Top 10 Largest Earthquakes Worksheet

-We still need a fourth Sheet which we will rename Top 10 Largest Earthquakes.
+We also need a fourth Sheet which we will rename Top 10 Largest Earthquakes.
 First we will drag the `Id` variable into the Sheet and then the Magnitude variable.
 We also sort the magnitude values in descending order by clicking the sort button as shown in the Figure below.

 ![](/img/earthquake_tracker/image-47.png)